Visma-AutoPay/http-signatures/README.md

 Similar steps are needed when verifying a signature.

-First, you can define required components and parameters.
+First, you can define the required components and parameters.
 It's an optional step, needed only if some of them are actually required.

 ```java
 var requiredComponents = SignatureComponents.builder()